-In the PFZ, non-limiting silicate concentrations occurred just below the euphotic depth (65 to 85 m), with a deep chlorophyll maximum (DCM) occurring just above the euphotic depth but below the mixed layer (Westwood et al., 2010).
-Accordingly, the DCM consisted mainly of heavily silicified diatoms as well as nanoflagellates (de Salas et al., 2010), with the population being limited by light availability (Westwood et al., 2010).
-The mixed layer within the PFZ had a higher relative proportion of autotrophic dinoflagellates and nanoflagellates than the DCM as determined through multidimensional scaling and cluster analysis (de Salas, 2010).
-There was no significant grazing by microzooplankton in the PFZ region (Pearce et al., 2010).
+In the PFZ, non-limiting silicate concentrations occurred just below the euphotic depth (65 to 85 m), with a deep chlorophyll maximum (DCM) occurring just above the euphotic depth but below the mixed layer (Westwood et al., 2011).
+Unpublished data (B. Griffiths and B. Tilbrook, 2010) showed that silicate in surface waters was $>10 \,\mu\text{M}$ during spring, but had been drawn down to limiting concentrations by the time of sampling in summer.
+Accordingly, the DCM consisted mainly of heavily silicified diatoms as well as nanoflagellates (de Salas et al., 2011), with the population being limited by light availability (Westwood et al., 2011).
+The mixed layer within the PFZ had a higher relative proportion of autotrophic dinoflagellates and nanoflagellates than the DCM as determined through multidimensional scaling and cluster analysis (de Salas et al., 2011).
+There was no significant grazing by microzooplankton in the PFZ region (Pearce et al., 2011).